 We didn’t see any animals when we were there but we heard lots of birds.
-However, the forest canopy was so dense and thick that it was impossible to pinpoint where they were.
+However, the forest canopy is so dense and thick that it was impossible to pinpoint where they were.

 Some of the animals you may see are coatis, agoutis and monkeys.
 If you’re very lucky, you can see the Resplendant Quetzal which are abundant in Monteverde the months of February – July.
 We met one couple who went on a guided hike in Santa Elena and saw 2 Quetzals and monkeys.

-When it comes to seeing wildlife in the Santa Elena Cloud Forest Reserve, it’s not quite as easy or good as Curi Cancha Reserve.
-Curi Cancha is much more open so it’s easier to see birds and other animals.
+When it comes to seeing wildlife in the Santa Elena Cloud Forest Reserve, it’s not quite as easy as Curi Cancha Reserve.
+Curi Cancha is much more open so it’s easier to see bird.
 Santa Elena, in our opinion, is best for hiking and enjoying the incredible cloud forest views.